rainlanguage/arb-bot/README.md

   monthlyRatelimit      : 1000000, // 0x monthly rate limit, only used for 0x mode
-  hideSensitiveData     : true,    // set to true to hide sensitive data such as wallet private key or rpc url from apearing in logs maxProfit             : true,    // option to maximize profit for 'srouter' mode maxRatio              : true     // option to maximize the maxIORatio in "srouter" mode usePublicRpcs         : false    // option to fallback to public rpcs liquidityProviders    : [        // list of liquidity providers for "router" mode to get quotes from (optional)
+  hideSensitiveData     : true,    // set to true to hide sensitive data such as wallet private key or rpc url from apearing in logs maxProfit             : true,    // option to maximize profit for 'srouter' mode maxRatio              : true,    // option to maximize the maxIORatio in "srouter" mode usePublicRpcs         : false,   // option to fallback to public rpcs liquidityProviders    : [        // list of liquidity providers for "router" mode to get quotes from (optional)
     "sushiswapv2",
     "uniswapv2"
   ]
 }
-const clearOptions = {
+const clearOptions = {s
-  prioritization        : true,    // clear better deals first gasCoveragePercentage : "500"    // percentage of the transaction gas cost denominated in receiving ERC20 to be earned from the transaction in order for it to be successfull, as an example a value of 500 means atleast 5x the amount of transaction gas cost needs to be earned for the transaction to be successfull
+  gasCoveragePercentage : "500"    // percentage of the transaction gas cost denominated in receiving ERC20 to be earned from the transaction in order for it to be successfull, as an example a value of 500 means atleast 5x the amount of transaction gas cost needs to be earned for the transaction to be successfull
 }